Table of contents

 Politics

 Tom Pyne joined the Australian Labor Party at the age of 18.
-Subsequently, he rose through the ranks and held the positions of President and Secretary of the branch of several occasions.
-As a result, he was presented with a Life Membership with the ALP on the 2nd of August, 1985.
+Subsequently, he rose through the ranks and held the positions of President and Secretary of the Edmonton branch on several occasions.
+As a result, he was presented with a Life Membership of the ALP on the 2nd of August, 1985.

 Mulgrave Shire Council